andrew-mendes/Chillin_Quest/README.md

 ##### Folder containning the following files:

 - **styles.css** - Contains all UI elements' styles.
-- **multiple images for all the UI** - Logo, icons, default avatar and background.
+- **multiple images for all the UI** - Logo, icons, soundtrack, default avatar and background.

 🔼 [return to top](#table-of-contents)

 ## 💻 UI

+#### Soundtrack Player

+At the top left of all screens the user will find a button to play the Chillin' Quest main theme, _Feet on the Road_, which will play on loop despite of the screen, until clicked again to cancel.
+Buttons to increase and decrease volume are there as well.

+And no, it will **not** play automatically!
+Don't worry.

+**NOTE:** Due to some current browsers' limitations concerning media autoplay, upon returning to previous pages the soundtrack may stop playing, returning automatically if the user refreshes or clicks on any internal links.
+This is something I plan to study and solve in future versions, maybe built on React.
+I will have research further.

 #### Starting and Register Screens